Private Rest Home Level Care – Studios

 The fees are reviewed on an annual basis by the Waitemata District Health Board, therefore these fees are not fixed.

-Private Hospital care
+Private Hospital Level Care

 We have a waiting list for our Care Centre.
 When we receive a request for a placement, we consider the following factors before we offer a rest home bed to a prospective resident:

 - Is the person assessed as high-need and approved for placement by the Needs Assessment Team?
 Without this assessment, we cannot approve the placement request.

 - Can we provide the type of care the person needs?
 This is dependent on the complexity of their health needs and the need for supervision.

 When multiple people have similar care needs, those living in the Village have priority over those who do not live in the Village.